Bloomfield Junior-Senior High School

-Bloomfield Junior Senior High School is a public high school in Bloomfield, Indiana, United States that was established in 1850.
+Bloomfield Junior Senior High School is a public middle and high school in Bloomfield, Indiana, United States, that was established in 1850.
 It is part of Bloomfield School District in Bloomfield, Indiana, USA, and serves approximately 350 students from the community of Bloomfield, Indiana.
 The school mascot is the cardinal and the colors are red and white.
 The school does not have a football team.